bakerkretzmar/bakerkretzmar.ca/work.md

 ## *CANON* Journal
 ## [Vol. 1](https://issuu.com/snarc/docs/canon)

-Journal of under and misrepresented voices in academia.
+Journal of under- and misrepresented voices in academia.

 Type and layout using InDesign.
 Cover design.
 Published by etc. Press.